facebook/react-native/README.md

   Build spatial apps with React.
 </p>

-React Native Vision OS allows you to write visionOS with full support for platform SDK.
+React Native visionOS allows you to write visionOS with full support for platform SDK.
 This is a full fork of the main repository with changes needed to support visionOS.

 > [!CAUTION]
 > This project is still at an early stage of development and is not ready for production use.